xa0412/tp/docs/UserGuide.md

 Examples:

 - `edit 1 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the 1st friend to be `91234567` and `johndoe@example.com` respectively.
-- `edit 2 n/Betsy Crower t/` Edits the name of the 2nd friend to be `Betsy Crower` and clears all existing tags.
+- `edit 2 n/Betsy Crower` Edits the name of the 2nd friend to be `Betsy Crower`.

 ### 5. Finding friends: `find`